-May 1: The Dean shall inform the candidate that he or she has been nominated to stand for promotion to Senior Lecturer.
+- May 1: The Dean shall inform the candidate that they have been nominated to stand for promotion to Senior Lecturer.
+See part a. below. - June 15: The candidate shall provide the Dean with a list of fifteen former or current students to whom the Dean shall write for a letter of evaluation.
+See part b. below. - August 15: The candidate shall provide the Dean a detailed personal statement and other materials as specified in part b. below. - October 15: The department recommendations for promotion shall be conveyed in writing by the Chair to the Dean along with evidence of the candidate's qualifications.
 See part a. below.

-June 15: The candidate shall provide the Dean with a list of fifteen former or current students to whom the Dean shall write for a letter of evaluation.
-See part b. below.

-August 15: The candidate shall provide the Dean a detailed personal statement and other materials as specified in part b. below.

-October 15: The department recommendations for promotion shall be conveyed in writing by the Chair to the Dean along with evidence of the candidate's qualifications.
-See part a. below.

-By November 7: The Committee on Appointments shall provide its written recommendation to the Dean.
-See part d. below.
+November 7: The Committee on Appointments shall provide its written recommendation to the Dean.
+See part c. below.

-By December 15: The President shall notify the candidate in writing of her or his decision.
+December 15: The President shall notify the candidate in writing of their decision.
 See part e. below.